The Beast of Yucca Flats

-The Beast of Yucca Flats (released to television as Atomic Monster: The Beast of Yucca Flats) is a 1961 B-movie horror film written and directed by Coleman Francis.
-It was produced by Anthony Cardoza, Roland Morin and Jim Oliphant.
+The Beast of Yucca Flats (released to television as Atomic Monster: The Beast of Yucca Flats) is a 1961 American B-movie horror film written and directed by Coleman Francis.
+It was produced by Anthony Cardoza, Roland Morin, and Jim Oliphant.

-The film stars Swedish former wrestler Tor Johnson as "the Beast".
-It starred Anthony Cardoza, Coleman Francis and Jim Oliphant in bit parts, as well as Conrad Brooks in a very small role.
+The film stars Swedish former wrestler Tor Johnson (in his final film role) as the titular "Beast".
+It also stars Anthony Cardoza, Coleman Francis, and Jim Oliphant in bit parts, as well as Conrad Brooks in a minor role.
 Director Francis cast his two sons (Ronald and Alan Francis) in the film as the two lost boys.

 The plot concerns a Soviet scientist named Joseph Jaworsky (Tor Johnson), who defects and flees to a Nevada Test Site called Yucca Flats, only to be turned into a mindless monster by atomic radiation, stalking the desert.
-The film has very little dialogue and most of the speech is done by omniscient narration.
+The film has very little dialogue and most of the speech is omniscient narration.

 Plot

-A woman (Lanell Cado) steps out of a shower and is attacked and strangled to death by a mysterious man as a clock ticks, then stops.

-Later (or possibly before) in Yucca Flats, Nevada, Soviet scientist Joseph Javorsky (Johnson) has defected from the USSR and arrives in America with a briefcase carrying various military secrets, including the Soviet moon landing.
-Javorsky and his American contacts are suddenly attacked by a pair of KGB assassins (Cardoza and John Morrison) killing Javorsky's contacts and bodyguards.
-Javorsky flees into the desert, walking for a great distance, and the searing heat causes him to discard much of his clothing.
-When he wanders in range of an American nuclear test, the bewildered Russian is transformed by it into a mindless beast with an uncontrollable urge to kill.
-He proceeds to murder a couple in their car on a nearby road, prompting pursuit from police officers Jim Archer (Stafford) and Joe Dobson (Aten).
+In Yucca Flats, Nevada, Soviet scientist Joseph Javorsky has defected from the USSR and arrives in America with a briefcase carrying various military secrets, including information on the Soviet Moon landing.
+Javorsky and his American contacts are suddenly attacked by a pair of KGB assassins, who kill Javorsky's associates and bodyguards.
+Javorsky flees into the desert, and after walking a great distance, decides to discard much of his clothing due to the searing heat.
+Presently, the radiation from a nearby nuclear weapons test transforms the bewildered Russian into a mindless beast with an uncontrollable urge to kill.
+He proceeds to murder a couple in their car on a nearby road, prompting police officers Jim Archer and Joe Dobson to pursue him.